nvokes/GEMINI_IO/README.md

 1. Input data for ICI-chemotherapy treated patients
 2. Input data for ICI-monotherapy treated patients
 3. Matlab script for generating predictor of 3-month progression (customizable to either input dataframe).

+For more information or any questions, contact corresponding author Natalie Vokes, nvokes@mdanderson.org